 Donna M. Di Grazia

-Donna M. Di Grazia holds the David J. Baldwin Professorship in Music and has been a recipient of the College’s Wig Distinguished Professor Award for Excellence in Teaching.
+Donna M. Di Grazia holds the David J. Baldwin Professorship in Music and is a past recipient of the College’s Wig Distinguished Professor Award for Excellence in Teaching.

 A northern California native, she received her B.A. and M.A. degrees from the University of California, Davis, where she studied choral conducting with Albert McNeil and musicology with D. Kern Holoman.
 She received her Ph.D. in musicology from Washington University, St. Louis, where she completed her dissertation on nineteenth-century Parisian concert societies and their choral repertoires; she studied there with Hugh Macdonald, Michael Beckerman, and Craig Monson.

 As a conductor, she has been associated with numerous university and professional choruses, and has assisted various internationally known conductors including Albert McNeil, Martin Neary, and Thomas Peck.
 She is also an active choral musician, having sung for nine years with the Grammy© award-nominated St. Louis Symphony Chorus and its more select Chamber Chorus, where she sang under such internationally acclaimed conductors as Leonard Slatkin, Nicholas McGegan, Robert Shaw, and Helmut Rilling.
 She has appeared in choral performances with Musica Angelica Baroque Orchestra, and, more recently, with the Los Angeles-based professional choir, the Millennium Consort Singers.